Terrenteller/Strata/README.md

 - `config/strata/recipe/<modid>/blacklist.txt` restricts recipe replication
     - One recipe resource location regular expression per line

-`<modid>` directories are only processed if a mod with that ID is present.
+`<modid>` directories are only processed if a mod with that ID is active.
 Strata will extract its own configuration into corresponding directories on start but will not overwrite them.

 For step-by-step instructions, consult the "Your First" series of tutorials on [the wiki](https://github.com/Terrenteller/Strata/wiki).